Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug6_pr.md

 #### Step 2.2.1 Target Connection Setup

-##### Run hardware server from computer that connects to target board
-Launch hw_server from the computer that has JTAG connection to the VCK190 board.
+Run the hardware server from computer that connects to target board.
+To do so, launch hw_server from the computer that has JTAG connection to the VCK190 board.
 <img src="images/hw_ta_hw.png" width="600">

 #### Step 2.2.2 Connect XSDB to Board
-Launch xsdb from your host computer at the same level of the design's Work directory:
-Issue this commands from XSDB prompt,
+Launch xsdb from your host computer at the same level of the design's Work directory.
+Issue this commands from the XSDB prompt,
 ```bash
 xsdb
 %xsdb connect -url TCP:${COMPUTER NAME/IP}:3121